datacontroller/docs.datacontroller.io/docs/dci-deploysas9.md

 After that, continue to the configuration as described above.

 ## Deployment Diagram

+A Full Deployment of Data Controller for SAS 9 consists of:

+* Frontend on the web server
+* Stored Processes (+ Library & Table definitions) in metadata
+* Staging Area on the physical filesystem
+* Database _or_ SAS Base library

 The below areas of the SAS platform are modified when deploying Data Controller: